Serah Joshua Biography: Siblings, Husband, Education, Career -Pindula, Local Knowledge

 Serah Joshua's husband is Tanzanian Brian Moshi.

-The couple tied the knot on Saturday, May 8, 2021, at a Catholic Church located at Unga Ltd in Arusha followed by a grand ceremony held at the Arusha International Conference Center (AICC).
+The couple tied the knot on Saturday, May 8, 2021, at a Catholic Church located at Unga Ltd in Arusha.
+They also had a grand ceremony held at the Arusha International Conference Center (AICC).

 This was the third marriage ceremony for the two, as they first got married in Nigeria at the Pentecostal Church and later in Dubai, United Arab Emirates (UAE) and now in Arusha.[2]